Analog Quantum Simulation of Coupled Electron-Nuclear Dynamics in Molecules: Abstract

 \section{Abstract}

-Understanding the coupled electron-nuclear dynamics in molecules induced by light-matter interactions is crucial for potential applications of photochemical processes, but it is challenging due to the high computational costs of exact quantum dynamics simulations.
-Quantum computing has the potential to reduce the computational cost required for exact quantum dynamics simulations by exploiting the quantum nature of the computational device.
-However, existing quantum algorithms for coupled electron-nuclear dynamics simulation either require fault-tolerant devices, or use the Born-Oppenheimer (BO) approximation and a truncation of the electronic basis.
-In this work, we present the first analog quantum simulation approach for molecular vibronic dynamics in a pre-BO framework, i.e. without the separation of electrons and nuclei, by mapping the molecular Hamiltonian to a device with coupled qubits and bosonic modes.
+Quantum computing has the potential to reduce the computational cost required for quantum dynamics simulations.
+However, existing quantum algorithms for coupled electron-nuclear dynamics simulation either require fault-tolerant devices, or involve the Born-Oppenheimer (BO) approximation and pre-calculation of electronic states on classical computers.
+We present the first quantum simulation approach for molecular vibronic dynamics in a pre-BO framework with an analog mapping of nuclear degrees of freedom, i.e. without the separation of electrons and nuclei, by mapping the molecular Hamiltonian to a device with coupled qubits and bosonic modes.
+We perform a proof-of-principle emulation of our ansatz using a single-mode model system which represents vibronic dynamics of chemical systems, such as nonadiabatic charge transfer involving polarization of the medium, and propose an implementation of our approach on a trapped-ion device.
 We show that our approach has exponential savings in resource and computational costs compared to the equivalent classical algorithms.
-The computational cost of our approach is also exponentially lower than existing BO-based quantum algorithms.
-Furthermore, our approach has a much smaller resource scaling than the existing pre-BO quantum algorithms for chemical dynamics.
+Furthermore, our approach has a much smaller resource and implementation scaling than the existing pre-BO quantum algorithms for chemical dynamics.
 The low cost of our approach will enable an exact treatment of electron-nuclear dynamics on near-term quantum devices.